-With each of these generations comes distinct employee expectations around topics such as reskilling/upskilling in the age of automation, holistic employee wellness programs (with a fine point on mental wellness), connecting work to social impact and purpose, flexible work arrangements, leveraging social media within and outside the workplace, crystallizing what it means to “bring your full self to work”, and a myriad of other issues that will impact future inclusion training.
+With each of these generations comes distinct employee expectations around topics such as reskilling/upskilling in the age of automation, holistic employee wellness programs (with a fine point on mental wellness), connecting work to social impact and purpose, flexible work arrangements, leveraging social media within and outside the workplace, crystallizing what it means to “bring your full self to work”, and a myriad of other issues that will impact future inclusion and diversity training.

 2. The Impact of Unconscious Bias in the Workplace

 Implicit or unconscious bias, the tendency to process information based on unconscious associations or feelings, is not necessarily a new discussion topic in the workplace.
 What you can expect to see in 2020 is a focused lens on how the biases, particularly of managers and leaders, have an impact on an organization’s culture and the progress (or lack thereof) towards a diverse and inclusive workplace.
 A recent Harvard Business Review Article highlights the impact that affinity and gender bias have on the relationships between women in the workplace.

 Bringing together a workforce that has a variety of perspectives, experiences, lived experiences and is representative of the communities that organizations serve is the comparative advantage of diversity.
 You can expect more information on how our personal biases (because we all have them!) influence workplace decisions and ways business leaders can minimize the impact of unconscious bias.